th-we/deskflow-wiki/Project-Forks.md

 - 2001: Synergy was [born](../History)
 - 2018: Synergy forked to Barrier
 - 2021: Barrier forked to Input Leap
-- 2024: Deskflow becomes Synergy upstream
+- 2024: Deskflow becomes upstream of Synergy

 # Full details